reidstidolph/128t-wireguard/README.md

 ```

 ### Add plugin scripts
 A KNI will be used receive Wireguard packets from the forwarding plane, and send clear packets back in to the forwarding plane.
-In preparation for the configuration of the KNI to be applied, set up some network plugin scripts.
+In preparation for configuration of the KNI to be applied, set up network plugin scripts to automate interface configuration.

-#### 1- Create directories
+#### 1- Create plugin directories
 ```
 sudo mkdir -p /var/lib/128technology/plugins/wg sudo mkdir -p /etc/128technology/plugins/network-scripts/host/wg-dev